 I hope you have a good evening.

 When you say bonne nuit you wish someone to sleep well.
-The literal translation is “good night” but be careful, you only use it when your conversation partner is headed straight to bed.
+The literal translation is “good night” but be careful, you only use it when your conversation partner or friend is headed straight to bed.

 Bonne nuit, éteins la lumière.